th3k3y/TXT-Randomizer./README.md

 # Text-randomizer.
-Little tool made in Python, used to randomize any .txt file.Cancel Changes
+Little tool made in Python, used to randomize any .txt file.

 This code looks like very overworked, it's because I added style (colors) and errors management.
 If you want to do it with less lines :